 Other visas available include Transit visas (visa de transit aeroportuaire), Circulation visas (Visa de circulation) and Temporary long-stay visas (Visa long sejour temporaire de six mois).

 For those nationalities requiring a visa, it must be applied and obtained in your home country, at your local French embassy or consulate.
-All the documents except passport must be in French.
+All the documents except the passport must be in French.

 Please note: The information contained in this website is for general information purposes only.
 Any reliance you place on such information is therefore strictly at your own risk.
 Please contact your nearest embassy for accurate, up-to-date information.